MarkusBiggus/SonnenBackup/README.md

-# SonnenBackup
+# sonnenBackup

-Read from the real-time API on Sonnen Batterie to manage Backup Reserve use.
+Read from the real-time API on sonnenBatterie to manage Backup Reserve use.

-Use Sonnen Batterie web portal or mobile app to set Backup Reserve percent.
+Use sonnenBatterie web portal or mobile app to set Backup Reserve percent.

 * System state On Grid, Off Grid or Critical Error.
 * Real time power, current and voltage.